Alan Roland Playwright

 Dennis Parichy Lighting Designer

 Dennis Parichy is an award-winning American lighting designer.
 He has designed lights for more than 15 Broadway productions since 1976, including The Price, The Tenth Man, Coastal Disturbances, Penn & Teller, Burn This, The Nerd, As Is, Angels Fall, The Best Little Whorehouse in Texas, Duet for One, Crimes of the Heart, The Water Engine, and Knock Knock.
 Parichy has been nominated three times for a Tony Award for his work on Redwood Curtain, Fifth of July, and Talley’s Folly, for which he won a Drama Desk Award.
 He was resident lighting designer for Circle Repertory Company where he worked with director Marshall Mason on the first productions of plays by many American playwrights, most notably Lanford Wilson.
-He lit many productions for The Manhattan Theatre Club and continues to design for regional theatres throughout the country.
 He also received an OBIE for Distinguished Lighting Design for his work off-Broadway.